Preparing for Mentorship

 Take initiative.

-Actively pursue opportunities for growth and implement your mentor's advice.
+Mentees: Actively pursue opportunities for growth and implement your mentor's advice.
 Supplement your mentor's guidance by doing your own research.
+There are a wealth of resources and opportunities available to you on campus, in the region, and in the international physics and astronomy communities (see: Resources for Mentorship).

 Give feedback.

-If something is or is not working for you in a mentoring relationship, it is important to convey that to your mentor.
-Positive or constructive feedback can help a mentor refine their skillset to provide mentees with the best support possible.
+If something is or is not working for you in a mentoring relationship, it is important to convey that to your mentoring partner.
+Constructive feedback can help a mentor refine their skillset to provide mentees with the best support possible, and it can help a mentee identify opportunities for improvement or advancement.
+When giving feedback, consider your motives and maintain professionalism.
+It can help to take notes in advance or rely on existing tools (see: Resources for Mentorship).

 -